Nicola Olyslagers

 Nicola Lauren Olyslagers (née McDermott) (born 28 December 1996) is an Australian high jumper.
-Olyslagers won the silver medal at the Tokyo 2020 Olympics in the high jump and is the current high jump Oceanian record holder.
+She won the silver medal at the Tokyo 2020 and Paris 2024 Olympics, the bronze medal at the 2023 World Athletics Championships and the gold medal at the 2025 World Athletics Championships in the high jump.
+Olyslagers is the current high jump Oceanian record holder, 2025 Diamond League title holder and the world champion at the 2024 World Athletics Indoor Championships.

 Career

 Olyslagers competed in the women's high jump at the 2017 World Championships in Athletics.
 Olyslagers also competed in the women's high jump at the 2018 Commonwealth Games, where she achieved a personal best jump of 1.91m and won the bronze medal.
 On 20 June 2019, Olyslagers jumped a personal best of 1.96m at Mestský Stadion, Ostrava, Czech Republic.
 Achieving a new personal best of 1.98 m in Sinn, Germany, on 29 August 2020, she rose to second place in the all-time list of Australian women high jumpers.

 Olyslagers set Australian and Oceanian records with a personal best 2.00 m jump on 18 April 2021.
 She improved her personal best to 2.01 in Stockholm on 4 July 2021 and to 2.02 at the Tokyo Olympics on 7 August 2021, winning silver.

+In March 2024, Olyslagers won a gold medal at the World Indoor Championships in Glasgow.

 International competitions

 Personal life

 Olyslagers is of maternal Croatian ancestry, hailing from the island of Korčula.
 Olyslagers had always been tall for her age, and says that she was not good at sports in her early years due to a lack of coordination.
 After she was introduced to athletics at school at age of seven and won the majority of the events from shotput to 200m, her parents got her involved with Little Athletics.

 She studied biochemistry at the University of Sydney.
 Her sports idol is Blanka Vlašić.

 Olyslagers is a devout evangelical Christian, and is a member of a Pentecostal denomination that she prefers not to name.
-She became a Christian while attending a youth camp at the age of 16, compared experiencing the Holy Spirit "tangibly" to "electricity" going through her body, as if "colour" had come to a world she'd been seeing "in black and white".
+She became a Christian while attending a youth camp at the age of 16, and has regularly pointed to her beliefs as a source of inspiration.